Magnesium for Menopause

 Types of magnesium

 There are various forms of magnesium supplements available, each with its own unique properties and benefits.
 Choosing the right form can be surprisingly confusing and depends on your individual needs; for example, there’s one type for brain health, another to aid digestion, and one to improve your sleep.
+Oral magnesium supplements are often recommended to address common deficiencies and manage symptoms associated with menopause, such as insomnia, fatigue, and mood swings.
 Some common types include:

 Magnesium citrate